NewAlexandria/leadership_readme/data-classification.md

 It's likely that this list can morph, based on business practices.

+### Classifications Rubric

+When thinking of classification, we must keep in mind the purposes that are served by developing one:

+1. classification / criticality
+1. security / data
+1. teams dependency
+1. LOB/revenue dependency
+1. cost review
+1. intervals

 ## Querying

 We need to define ways to identify the things in each class of data.